dannycoates/smt/readme.md

-    case when bucket = 'prefs' and method = 'POST' then 1 end as w_prefs, case when bucket = 'tabs' and method = 'POST' then 1 end as w_tabs, case when bucket = 'passwords' and method = 'POST' then 1 end as w_passwords, case when bucket = 'addons' and method = 'POST' then 1 end as w_addons r_history, from sync0715)
-group by uid, dev);
+    case when bucket = 'prefs' and method = 'POST' then 1 end as w_prefs, case when bucket = 'tabs' and method = 'POST' then 1 end as w_tabs, case when bucket = 'passwords' and method = 'POST' then 1 end as w_passwords, case when bucket = 'addons' and method = 'POST' then 1 end as w_addons from sync0715) group by uid, dev);
 ```